U53RW4R3/SCPA/Notebook/06 - Operation Security/B - Online/Helpers/Scripts.md

 	    exit 1
     fi

-    # If input was empty.
-Set to localhost by default.
+    # Set to localhost by default.
     if [[ -z "${PROXY_SERVER_IP}" ]]
     then
         PROXY_SERVER_IP="127.0.0.1"